You can lead a horse to water, but you can't make him fulfill orders in a timely manner.

 How to Calculate Lead Time

-Now that we have the lead time formulas from above, let's take a look at an example of how to calculate lead time.
-For this, we'll be a food producer looking to calculate their lead time for an order of 1000 cans of tuna.
+Now that we have the above lead time formulas let's look at an example of calculating lead time.
+For this, we'll be a food producer looking to calculate their lead time for an order of 1,000 cans of tuna.

-First, we can look at previous data the company has on tuna cans to discover manufacturing time.
+First, we can look at the company's previous data on tuna cans to discover manufacturing time.
 Let's assume the average amount of time for manufacturing 1000 tuna cans is two weeks.